-Due to the popularity and cost associated, fines will still be accrued on all museum and cultural passes.
-We want as many members of our community to be able to take advantage of this wonderful collection.
+Due to the popularity and cost associated, fines will still be accrued on all museum and cultural passes and Wifi Hotspots.
+We want as many members of our community to be able to take advantage of these wonderful collections.

 Will my existing overdue fines be forgiven, even if I have materials at home that are long overdue?

 Yes!
 All Upper Merion Township Library cardholders with overdue fines on their account will have them removed effective January 1, 2022.
 We want to put overdue materials back into circulation so that they can be enjoyed by more customers, so when you bring back those overdue books, DVDS, and CDs, we’ll forgive any related overdue fines.

 This doesn’t just apply to materials that are a day or a week late—if you’re still hanging on to a book you checked out before cell phones were a thing, we’ll gladly take it back, waive the overdue fines, and remove any related lost fees, too!
 You can return your items to our library either inside at the desk or at our drive-up return.